 If you’re a returning customer, you’ll be asked to sign in or proceed as a guest at checkout.

 After that, you’ll be given the option to enable the domain privacy extension.
-Again, we recommend skipping it for the time being and adding it later if necessary.
+But, again, we recommend skipping it for the time being and adding it later if necessary.

 After that, you’ll be given the option to add more items to your cart.
 By clicking Proceed beneath the ‘Domain Only’ option, you can skip them.